-PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) has value as a source of water and electrolytes.
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) has value as a source of water and electrolytes.
 It is capable of inducing diuresis depending on the clinical condition of the patient.

-PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) produces a metabolic alkalinizing effect.
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) produces a metabolic alkalinizing effect.
 Acetate and gluconate ions are metabolized ultimately to carbon dioxide and water, which requires the consumption of hydrogen cations.